 This recipe for chocolate truffles with walnuts, cocoa powder and coconut oil are a rich treat; better for you than what’s in the old Easter baskets.
 Using a food processor makes them a snap to create.
 With no dairy or animal products, they are even vegan.
 Just serve them and don’t tell anyone your secret.

 Wanting to come up with an alternative Easter treat that tasted marvelous but that I felt better about eating and serving, I created this chocolate truffle recipe.
-Chocolaty, indulgent little mouth-sized bites that satisfy that Easter sweet tooth.
-Not just for Easter, they work for other holidays and special occasions as well.
+Chocolaty, indulgent little mouth-sized bites that satisfy that Easter sweet tooth or other holidays and special occasions.

 Many truffle recipes are based on solid, melted chocolate, heavy cream, butter and corn syrup – high in fat and sugar.
 This alternative version uses walnuts, cocoa powder, agave syrup, and extra virgin coconut oil, all healthier ingredients.
 Walnuts are nutrition-packed with omega-3 fatty acids, antioxidants, protein, and fiber.
 Raw cacao powder contributes antioxidants and important minerals like magnesium and iron.